Step 3: Carrying out an investigation Investigations at work

 For example, a simple case might only take a day to gather enough information.
 A more complicated case could take several weeks.

-If it's found that more time is needed during the investigation, this should be allowed for.
-Any delays should be explained to anyone involved and written in the investigation report.
+If the employer or person investigating finds that more time is needed, this should be allowed.
+They should explain any delay to anyone involved and write it in the investigation report.

 Getting physical evidence